alexisvisco/gwd/readme.md

 ### Commands

 - `gta changes --previous-ref="master"` which show the changes between master and the staging (uncommitted changes).
-- `gta run --previous-ref="master"` which run the test for the package which changes and the packages that import changed packages.
+- `gta test --previous-ref="master"` which run the test for the package which changes and the packages that import changed packages.

 Each of theses commands have in common 2 flags: